openfans-community-offical/Debian-Pi-Aarch64/README.md

 systemctl disable cecos-caas.service
 ```

-### 3-15 Create And Joined Or Exit And Leaved A Docker Cluster
+### 3-15 Create And Joined Or Exit And Left A Docker Cluster

 ```
 ## Initialize and join a Docker Swarm Cluster